Get started with ArcGIS for Excel

 - In the coach mark window, click Got it.

-The window closes, and the layers pane is now available, where you can add data from ArcGIS for Excel.
+The window closes, and an empty map appears where you can add data from ArcGIS for Excel.

 You have not added any layers yet, so the list is empty.
 At the bottom of the Layers pane, the Add from Excel and Add from ArcGIS buttons allow you to add data to the map.